francis2/api/csharp/services-api/docs/RisksApi.md

-Returns all entities of ContractMargin type related to multiple entities of Contract type
+Retrieves all entities of ContractMargin type related to multiple entities of Contract type

 ### Example
 ```csharp